 Many of our kids have moved off to places like Atlanta, New Orleans and California (I didn’t even know they had Christmas in California).
 I thought they were too busy surfing and eating tofu to know about Christmas.
-Anyway, since most of the kids are elsewhere, we have come to enjoy what has become a traditional Carolina Christmas.
-That means getting our sweatshirts, jeans, and best most faded fishing hat, and calling the neighbors for a good old Christmas gathering.
+Anyway, since most of the kids are elsewhere, we enjoy what has become a traditional Carolina Christmas.
+We get into our sweatshirts, jeans, and best most faded fishing hat, and call the neighbors for a good old fashion Christmas gathering.
 That involves hot, spicy Brunswick stew, a bushel or 2 of oysters that are steamed to perfection.
 We get ours at Seaview Seafood in Wilmington.
 Anthony and Jonathon are our go-to guys.
 They always throw in a few extra oysters in the spirit of the holiday.

 For a great neighborhood Coastal Carolina Christmas gathering you only need a few things: